 How do I know what values to set those sliders too?

 Of course, I could set all sliders by try and error, but they not only work for themselves but with each other, which might make finding the perfect settings a little cumbersome.
 So three tricks can help you out.

-Click on the word Auto in the upper right of the Exposure slider to let Adobe determine your settings.
-I cannot say that I use this one often, but then maybe if I were utterly uninspired one day it could help to give me a starting point.
+Click on the word Auto in the Exposure slider’s upper right to let Adobe determine your settings.
+I cannot say that I often use this one, but then maybe if I were utterly uninspired one day, it could help give me a starting point.

 If that doesn’t work for you, it should at least provide you with a good start.

 Or you could hit the ALT key while moving the slider.
-It gives you an alternate view of your image, where the black areas are those that are not affected by your settings and the bright colors are those that are.
+It gives you an alternate view of your image, where the black areas are not affected by your settings, and the bright colors are those that are.

 And, if nothing helps, and all you want is to set one of them back into its initial position, you double-click on the setting’s name.

-The good news: the last two tips work on all sliders.
+The good news: the last two tips work on all sliders in the Tone section.

-Until now the photo does not pop, not that it should look like a box of drops, but something is lacking.
-We’ve laid a good foundation, but the Presence settings are there to bring out the detail, and to bring this photo to yet another level.
+Until now, the photo does not pop, not that it should look like a box of drops, but something is lacking.
+We’ve laid a good foundation, but the Presence settings are there to bring out the detail and bring this photo to another level.

 The Clarity Slider effects the mid-tone contrast.
 So opposed to the Contrast Slider, it does only make minor changes to the histogram, even if you moved it all the way to the right.
 Try it 🙂